carpentries-incubator/jekyll-pages-novice/_episodes/markdown.md

 > It is best practice to change this message to a short but more informative message about what in the file has changed.
 > This more descriptive message will make it much easier if future you needs to go looking through the history
 > for which commit made a specific change.
-> You find more about writing commit message in [this section](https://swcarpentry.github.io/git-novice/04-changes/index.html)
+> You can find more about writing commit message in [the Software Carpentry _Version Control with Git_ lesson](https://swcarpentry.github.io/git-novice/04-changes/index.html).
-> of the Git-novice lesson.
 >
 {: .callout}